Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 What are the main types of lighting for a living room?

-There are three main types of lighting and every room in your house should include a combination of these.
-This is especially important in living rooms, where you need the lighting to be able to transform the space from somewhere for after-dinner drinks to a home cinema.
+There are three main types of lighting and every room in your house should include a combination of these, which should be factored into the cost to install new lighting.
+The three lighting types are especially important in living rooms, where you need the lighting to be able to transform the space from somewhere for after-dinner drinks to a home movie theater.

 1. Ambient lighting